 *River flow data was prorated from USGS Gage # 01021480 based on comparable watershed characteristics.

+Hatchery water flows are not included in the above tables.
+When they are, the available flows are significantly reduced.
+Reeds Brook is an intermittent stream.
+Given the limited flows and tight lake level constraints during the summer, GLWP can do little to change that.

 Existing and Proposed Uses of Water